DerekMarshall855/portfolioV2/content/blog/amazon-webstore.md

 <!--more-->

-The [`Amazon Webstore Clone`](https://webstore-clone.netlify.app/) frontend is currently hosted on weblify, with the backend being hosted on mongoDB Atlas.
+The [`Amazon Webstore Clone`](https://webstore-clone.netlify.app/) frontend is currently hosted on weblify, with the backend being hosted on Heroku.
 The code for this project can be found on my github or by following this [link!](https://github.com/DerekMarshall855/AmazonClone)

 ---